-The Mechanical Contractors Association of Kansas City is dedicated to competing for every single mechanical contracting job in the Kansas City market.
+The Mechanical Contractors Association of Kansas City (MCAKC) is dedicated to competing for every mechanical contracting job in the Kansas City Market.

 We have great pension and benefit programs, but they add to our costs and create uncertainty when contractors are thinking about investment.

-The sections below outline what you need to know about our pensions as we get ready to compete for every project.
+MCAKC Contractors are committed to working with our Local Unions to resolve this challenge.
+The sections below outline what you need to know about our pensions as we prepare to compete for every project.

 In fact, Local 8 recently had to use a portion of its planned wage package increase to strengthen its pension and health and welfare benefits.

 We can’t just cut our way out of this problem.
 We have a shared responsibility to make smart changes.
 That requires us to get competitive.
-When we compete, we generate more hours, and more hours means leads to long-term stability for our industry and our pensions.
+When we compete, we generate more hours, and more hours lead to long-term stability for our industry and our pensions.

 That was then.
-Now, despite the fact that a journeyman in a union plumbing or pipefitting shop makes roughly the same hourly wage as a journeyman in a non-union shop, non-union contractors are still beating us for jobs.
+Now, despite the fact that a Journeyman in a Union Plumbing or Pipe Fitting shop makes roughly the same hourly wage as a journeyman in a non-union shop, non-union contractors are still able to beat us for jobs.
 That’s because wages don’t tell the full story.

 Fifty years ago, this guy could have gone his entire career without knowing much about his pension plan, but today we need to be smarter.
 We have a defined benefit, multi-employer plan.

-The amount of money that’s owed into the system to ensure current workers receive their benefits is the “unfunded liability,” and it’s one of the biggest challenges facing union mechanical contractors right now.
+The amount of money that’s owed into the system to ensure current workers receive their benefits is the “unfunded liability,” and it’s one of the biggest challenges facing Union Mechanical Contractors today.

-Today, we all have to be concerned about the risks.
-If a contractor goes out of business, for example, its unfunded liability is passed along to the remaining contractors.
+Today, we all have to be concerned about these risks.
+If a contractor goes out of business, for example, it’s unfunded liability is passed along to the remaining contractors.

-That would be disastrous.
-If fewer contractors have to absorb more costs, union pricing goes higher and we become less competitive.
-That will mean fewer projects, fewer jobs, and fewer hours.
+If fewer contractors have to absorb more costs, union pricing goes higher and becomes less competitive.
+That will mean fewer projects, fewer hours, and fewer jobs.

-Now it seems people are getting bailouts left and right.
-Unfortunately, the Pension Benefit Guaranty Corporation (PBGC), the government-run insurance program that underwrites our pensions, doesn’t have deep enough pockets to bail us out.
+Now, it seems people are getting bailouts left and right.
+Unfortunately, the Pension Benefit Guaranty Corporation (PBGC), the government-run insurance program that underwrites our pensions, doesn’t have deep enough pockets to bail everyone out.